Charging your Electrified Vehicle (BEV & PHEV)

 Manage charging speed

 Charging a lithium-ion battery slows down as it nears full capacity.
 So you can get more power in less time by charging to 80% and stopping there.
-While charging to 100% is still an option when needed, it’s not essential for everyday driving and can help optimise long-term battery health.
+While charging to 100% is still an option, it may not be essential for your everyday driving and can help optimise long-term battery health.

 FAQs